aten2001/gt_isye6501/hw4/report.md

 smoothing would be appropriate.
 What data would you need?
 Would you expect the value of α (the first smoothing parameter) to be closer to 0 or 1, and why?

 **Answer:** At my job we create performance management applications to monitor specific business lines.
 One of the business lines we monitor is hospital performance.
-One major thing we track is the infeciton ration inside the ICU & different wards.
-The data would be the number and percent of people in the hosiptal that have or got an infection since entering the hospital.
+One major thing we track is the infection ration inside the ICU & different wards.
+The data would be the number and percent of people in the hospital that have or got an infection since entering the hospital.
 It's important to keep this in check and avoid a large outbreak across the hospital.
 Since infections are mostly easy to identify and are being reported by doctors we generally assume little noise in the data which means we'd try to use a larger alpha closer to 1.
 In addition, in hospitals nurses are constantly checking in with patients and verifying information.
-This redundent checking, and importances of subject matter generally leads to low amounts of noise.
+This redundant checking, and importance of subject matter generally leads to low amounts of noise.

 # Question 7.2
 **Question:** Using the 20 years of daily high temperature data for Atlanta (July through October) from Question 6.2